gomorpheus/morpheus-docs/release_notes/current.rst

 =====

 - Removed a hard-coded message stating "You have logged out of morpheus." when users who were authenticated through a SAML integration logged out.
 This could cause confusion when using white-labeled Morpheus appliances.
+- Removed a message stating "If supported by your identity provider and configuration, you have also been logged out of your identity provider" that appeared in some instances when logging out of |morpheus| through Identity Source authentication
 - Fixed an issue where the HISTORY tab of an ARM Blueprint App detail page would only show deployment information if a VM resource was being deployed
 - Creation of networks and routers are now asynchronous processes to improve performance and prevent timeout of the modal in some scenarios